lennertderyck/beta.lennertderyck.be/src/_pages/docs/flex-grid.md

 #### Support classes
 Use support classes to control the behaviour on different screen sizes.
 These are optional since Flexgrid is responsive out of box.

+For the best results, add these classes to the container element.

 ##### Basic syntax
 ```.flex-grid--{number of items}i```